blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 ## Usage

 - ```./setup.sh```
-- Open the project in vscode in a devcontainer.
+- Open one of the subrespos in vscode in a devcontainer.
-- Make changes to sources in _gitlab_push and push them.
+- Make changes to sources and push them.
+Set a tags 'vX.Y' when you want to change major and/or minor versions, don't forget to push the tags!
 - Watch the effect in GitLab: http://gitlab.local:8080, user ```root```, password ```Abcd1234!```
 - The library will end up in Nexus: http://nexus.local:8081, user ```admin```, password ```Abcd1234!```
 - The container image will end up in the Docker Registry: http://localhost:8083